hurrecon-model/HurreconPython/README.md

-The hurrecon_model functions generate output for a single hurricane and a single site (site), all hurricanes for a single site (site_all), one hurricane for the current geographic region (region), or all hurricanes for the current geographic region (region_all).
-If save is TRUE (default), results are written to the site, site-all, region, or region-all subdirectory as CSV or GeoTiff files, respectively.
+The hurrecon_model functions generate output for a single hurricane and a single site (site), all hurricanes for a single site (site_all), one hurricane for the current geographic region (region), one hurricane for the current geographic region at a specified datetime (region-dt), or all hurricanes for the current geographic region (region_all).
+If save is TRUE (default), results are written to the site, site-all, region, region-dt, or region-all subdirectory as CSV or GeoTiff files, respectively.
 The default time step for site results is 1 minute.
 The default time step for regional results is calculated as the time required to traverse one cell in the vertical direction at 20 meters per second, rounded to one of these values: 1, 2, 3, 5, 10, 15, 30, or 60 minutes.

 The hurrecon_summarize_land_water function displays features of the current land-water file.
 The hurrecon_summarize_tracks function displays features of